Enhancing GST Security: Introducing Two-Factor Authentication (2FA)

 In a decisive and forward-thinking move to fortify the robustness of security measures associated with GST logins and deter unauthorized access, the Goods and Services Tax Network (GSTN) has introduced the proactive implementation of Two-Factor Authentication (2FA) for taxpayers.

 Upon the meticulous inputting of their login credentials, taxpayers will promptly and securely receive a unique one-time password (OTP).
-This OTP, serving as an additional layer of security, will be diligently dispatched to the designated Mobile number and Email ID of the Primary Authorized Signatory.
+This OTP, providing extra security, will be sent to the Mobile number and Email ID of the Primary Authorized Signatory.
 Ensuring the utmost security, taxpayers are urged to regularly verify and update the Mobile number and Email ID within the authorized signatory’s contact details.

-Activation of the 2FA security protocol will be systematically triggered when a user undergoes any change in the device, browser, or login location.
-Notably, following the initial login, the system will refrain from soliciting the same level of authentication unless subsequent logins transpire from a distinctly different location or system.
+2FA security will activate whenever a user changes their device, browser, or login location.
+After the first login, the system won’t request the same authentication unless accessed from a different location or system.

 Limitations: